MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

 You don't need an extra content pack, everything can be added directly via C# or Content Patcher.

-Glow buff is currently only applicable to food/drink items.
+Glow buff is intended to be used as a regular food buff, but should work fine with frameworks that add buffs in other ways, or code which adds the buff directly.
+As long as the required `CustomFields` are given.

 Before adding this buff, please read the [notes](#notes) section as it goes over known incompatibilities (if any) and some other usefull information.